 Bipolar disorder (formerly known as manic-depression) is a brain disorder that causes unusual shifts in mood, energy, activity levels, and the ability to complete daily tasks.
 There are four different types of bipolar disorder: Bipolar I, Bipolar II, Cyclothymic, and Unspecified/Other.

 Approximately 2.8% of U.S. adults experienced bipolar disorder in the previous year, with 4.4% developing it during their lifetime.
-A study done showed that of people who have both a substance use disorder and bipolar disorder, 42% of them abused alcohol, 20% abused cannabis, and 11% abused cocaine and amphetamines.
+A study by Psychiatry Advisor showed that of people who have a co-occurring substance use disorder and bipolar disorder, 42% of them abused alcohol, 20% abused cannabis, and 11% abused cocaine and amphetamines.

 Symptoms of bipolar disorder can include: